redhat-iot/rhte-2019/example1/README.md

     oc get addressspace ticker -o jsonpath='{ .status.endpointStatuses[?(@.name=="messaging-wss")].externalHost }'

 Use the value, and replace the string `<<"messaging-wss" external endpoint>>` in the file `030-consumer/030-DeploymentConfig.yaml` with it.

+Deploy the consumer by executing:

+    oc apply -f 030-consumer

 ### Testing